The Confident Eater

 Share the food – even if you are not eating with your child, have some of the same foods on a plate to nibble on.
 Sharing rather than staring makes for a better meal😊

-If you set out to feed like you read I know you will find meals more pleasurable and so will your child!
+If you set out to feed like you read, I know you will find meals more pleasurable and so will your child!

-Judith, MA Cantab (Cambridge University), Post Grad Dip Psychology (Massey University), is an AOTA accredited picky eating advisor and internationally certified nutritional therapist.
+Judith, MA Cantab (Cambridge University), MSc Psychology (first-class honours), is working on a PhD, is an AOTA accredited picky eating advisor and internationally certified nutritional therapist.
 She works with 100+ families every year resolving fussy eating and returning pleasure and joy to the meal table.

 She is also mum to two boys and the author of Creating Confident Eaters and Winner Winner I Eat Dinner.
-Her dream is that every child is able to approach food from a place of safety and joy, not fear.
+Her dream is that every child can approach food from a place of safety and joy, not fear.

 Learn more about Judith here: https://theconfidenteater.com/about/

-Pingback: Why your fussy eater can’t try foods | The Confident Eater
+1. Pingback: Why your fussy eater can’t try foods | The Confident Eater